-ONS-5010 — Addressing Unmet Medical and Social Needs
+ONS-5010 / LYTENAVA™ (bevacizumab-vikg), an Investigational Ophthalmic Formulation of Bevacizumab – with potential to address Unmet Medical and Social Needs

-There are unmet medical and social needs for a responsibly priced, FDA-approved ophthalmic formulation of bevacizumab to treat retinal diseases.
+There are unmet medical and social needs for a well priced, FDA-approved ophthalmic formulation of bevacizumab to treat retinal diseases.

 ONS-5010 has the potential, if approved and commercialized with a responsible pricing strategy, to help lower the aggregate costs of treating retinal diseases for the overall healthcare system.

 Bevacizumab-vikg is a recombinant humanized monoclonal antibody (mAb) that selectively binds with high affinity to all isoforms of human vascular endothelial growth factor (VEGF) and neutralizes VEGF’s biologic activity through a steric blocking of the binding of VEGF to its receptors Flt-1 (VEGFR-1) and KDR (VEGFR-2) on the surface of endothelial cells.
 Following intravitreal injection the binding of bevacizumab-vikg to VEGF prevents the interaction of VEGF with its receptors on the surface of endothelial cells, reducing endothelial cell proliferation, vascular leakage, and new blood vessel formation in the retina.

 Since the advent of anti-VEGF therapy, it has become the standard-of-care treatment option within the retina community globally (National Eye Institute).